 If you decide to use just one, there are key similarities and differences you should remember:

-- Both HRAs and HSAs encourage employee "consumerism," helping them pay attention to healthcare costs and use healthcare more prudently.
+- Empower employees.
+Both HRAs and HSAs encourage employee "consumerism," helping them pay attention to healthcare costs and use healthcare more prudently.
 They’re rewarded by having unused funds roll forward.

 The differences between HRAs and HSAs relate to control, flexibility, and simplicity.